eclipse-bluechi/bluechi/tests/README.md

 <!-- markdownlint-disable-file MD013 -->
-# Hirte integration test
+# BlueChi integration test

 ## Installation

-The integration tests use the RESTful API of [podman](https://podman.io/getting-started/installation) to isolate hirte and the agents on multiple, containerized nodes.
+The integration tests use the RESTful API of [podman](https://podman.io/getting-started/installation) to isolate BlueChi and the agents on multiple, containerized nodes.
 Therefore, a working installation of podman is required.
 Please refer to [podman installation instructions](https://podman.io/getting-started/installation).